Outreach

 Battle o’ Baltimore

-Since 2021 we have hosted the Battle o’ Baltimore (BoB) competition at Dulaney High School, where 24 teams from Maryland, Virginia, and Pennsylvania gather to compete in the respective game each year.
+From 2021 to 2023 we have hosted the Battle o’ Baltimore (BoB) competition at Dulaney High School, where 24 teams from Maryland, Virginia, and Pennsylvania gather to compete in the respective game each year.

 Dulaney HS Robotics Royal Rumble

-In November of 2021, we also hosted the Dulaney HS Robotics Royal Rumble, a VRC tournament for over 30 teams in the Mid-Atlantic Area.
+For over a decade, we have hosted the Dulaney HS Robotics Royal Rumble, a VRC tournament for over 30 teams in the Mid-Atlantic Area.
 In this event, teams compete in the current VEX Robotics Competition game.

 Volunteering at the LTRC Robotics Summer Camp